 It is very likely that you have come across someone trying to get you to conform to a certain pattern of behavior and traits.
 Some of them are more common than others, some of them are more harmful than others.
 The mention of someone’s gender immediately makes people assume things about their personality.

-For example, immediately upon hearing someone is a female, people may assume her to be timid, soft-spoken, nurturing and caring.
-Upon hearing that a person identifies as male, they might envision someone who’s tall, strong, loud and unempathetic.
-Since the traditional male roles in society all revolve around being the physically stronger one and emotionally unavailable one, these roles end up causing a lot of harm.
+For example, upon hearing that someone is a woman, people may assume her to be timid, soft-spoken, nurturing, and caring – the so-called feminine traits.
+Upon hearing that a person is a man, they might envision the most common stereotypes of men, someone who is tall, strong, loud, and unempathetic.
+Since the traditional male roles in society all revolve around being the physically stronger and emotionally unavailable one, these roles end up causing a lot of harm.

 Below is a list of 10 examples of traditional gender roles.
-Some of these are well-known examples of traditional gender roles and hopefully, a few that you aren’t as aware of.
-Hopefully, this will allow you to notice someone trying to endorse such gender roles.
+Hopefully, this will allow you to notice when someone is trying to endorse or force someone into such gender roles.
+You can help them come out of their regressive mindset.
+These might also help you notice lacuna in your own outlook.

 1. Cooking – Most common example of a gender role

 A woman’s place is in the kitchen.
 You have probably heard this saying before.
-This is the most-followed gender norm example among the 10 examples of traditional gender roles.
-In other words, this is one of the most common examples of traditional gender roles a person might come across.
+Make a list of roles of women in this world and this is the most-followed gender norm example that comes up.
+This is why cooking tops the 10 examples of traditional gender roles on this list.

-The fact remains that everyone should learn how to cook as neither feminism nor sexism will feed you when you’re hungry.
-This is one of the gender roles that served a purpose back when technology wasn’t as sophisticated, it is a pretty outdated traditional gender role to still believe in.
+The fact remains that everyone should learn how to cook as sexism will not feed you when you’re hungry.
+The kitchen is not supposed to be a woman’s territory and the garage the man’s.
+Such roles may have served a purpose back when technology wasn’t as sophisticated and the mindsets were regressive, but it is a pretty outdated traditional gender role to still believe in.

 2. Working – Men work outside, women at home

-When it comes to traditional gender roles affecting professional lives, it was found that women tend to get jobs easier in the nursing or hospitality industry because of their perceived sensitivity.
-On the other hand, it is far easier for men to start their careers in the field of IT or technology because of their perceived analytical skills.
-This is just one tiny example of how traditional gender roles still impact a person’s daily life.
+When it comes to traditional gender roles affecting professional lives, it was found that women tend to get jobs easier in the nursing or hospitality industry because of their perceived sensitivity – a common classifier of feminine traits.
+On the other hand, it is far easier for men to start their careers in the field of I.T. or technology because of their perceived analytical skills.
+This is just one tiny example of how traditional gender roles based on women stereotypes and stereotypes of men still impact a person’s daily life.

-For example, according to a study, female students outnumber male students in fields like biology, medicine and chemistry, but men continue to outnumber women in fields like engineering, computer science and physical sciences.
-This acts as a great example of traditional gender roles determining the jobs and studies that are picked by either sex.
-It’s clear that gender roles in society don’t just end up confirming how people act or express themselves, they have a large influence over the careers that are taken by the genders.
+For example, according to a study, female students outnumber male students in fields like biology, medicine, and chemistry, but men continue to outnumber women in fields like engineering, computer science, and physical sciences.
+This acts as a great example of traditional gender roles determining the jobs and studies based on gender.

 3. Care taking – Comes naturally to women

-This traditional gender role is mostly harmless.
-It doesn’t actively enforce any particular style of dressing on an individual.
-What this does do is create a sense of righteousness within people who do believe in this particular gender role.
-This in itself is harmless until you consider the fact that almost every region has its own set of traditional gender roles when it comes to clothing.
+This traditional gender role is quite harmful as well.
+It enforces a particular style of dressing on every individual.
+It also creates a sense of righteousness within people who believe this to be a norm.
+This is why almost every region has its own set of traditional gendered expectations when it comes to clothing.
+Think about it, are Indian women allowed to freely wear shorts, or men allowed to experiment with something as trivial as the colors of their clothes?

 5. Childhood behavior – Boys play outside, girls play with dolls